-Consumer, enterprise and other receivables balances that are past due for more than 90 days are considered to be in default and credit impaired.
-Receivables from government and telecom operators beyond 365 days and 180 days past due respectively are considered triggers for credit impairment and are specifically assessed for establishing ECL.
+Consumer and other receivables balances that are past due for more than 90 days are considered to be in default and credit impaired.
+Receivables from government and enterprise customers/telecom operators beyond 365 days and 180 days past due respectively are considered triggers for credit impairment and are specifically assessed for establishing ECL.
+The gross exposure for credit impaired amounts in the customer accounts as at 2021 is BD 28,752 (2020: 28,967) carrying a life-time ECL provision of BD 22,220 (2020: 20,134).

-(vi) Amounts due from telecom operators including contract assets c) Liquidity Risk
+(vi) Amounts due from telecom operators including contract assets